 You cannot control your emotions.
 So, get that out of your head now.

-In this situation, Lisa really has no right to be jealous yet she is.
-Lisa and Terry have been divorced for 25 years, and successfully raised two girls together.
-Also, Nicole has accepted Christina and Terry’s relationship and happy that her father finally re-married.
+In this situation, Lisa really has no right to be jealous, yet she is.
+Lisa and Terry have been divorced for 25 years and successfully raised two girls together.
+Also, Nicole has accepted Christina and Terry’s relationship and happy that her father is finally re-married.

 Along with anger and jealousy, Lisa also feels guilt.
 She and Terry worked very hard at building a life for their daughters around a loving relationship.
-The fact that they can’t live under the same roof or share the same last name was beside the point.
+They can’t live under the same roof or share the same last name beside the point.
 Both parents have a loving relationship with their daughters, and their family is genuinely happy.
 Given this, Lisa feels guilty because she’s jealous and angry.

-Learning to manage any kind of emotion, whether it’s difficult to experience or not, comes down to personal responsibility.
-Although none of us can control the hormonal releases that create our emotions or our feelings about those emotions, we can control how we respond and react.
+Learning to manage any emotion, whether it’s challenging to experience or not, comes down to personal responsibility.
+Although none of us can control the hormonal releases that create our emotions or feelings about those emotions, we can control how we respond and react.

 In this situation, reacting to her hostility and jealousy would only cause damage.
-On the other hand, by taking responsibility for her own feelings, and dealing with her hostility and jealousy in a responsible manner helps Lisa to cope with her difficult emtions.
+On the other hand, taking responsibility for her feelings and dealing with her aggressiveness and jealousy responsibly helps Lisa cope with her complex emotions.